hopeful-cosmos/WebApp/README.md

 # Description 💡

-Ever wondered what the world is wishing for?
-Want to explore the hopes and dreams of others all in one place?

 Hopeful Cosmos is a web application where visitors and explore other users wishes and make their own.
 Once a wish is made it is added to the screen.
 You can hover over the star and click on it to see what wish was made.

 A card will appear detailing the following information: